baowusu/baowusu.github.io/index.markdown

         title="Profile" class="center" style="width: 200px; height: auto;" />

 I am a PhD student in the [Geophysics Section](https://www.dias.ie/cosmicphysics/geophysics/) at [DIAS](https://www.dias.ie/) and advised by [Dr Emma L. Chambers](https://www.dias.ie/cosmicphysics/geophysics/geo-staff/geo-dr-emma-chambers/).
+I am also a student at the School of Earth Sciences, [University College Dublin](https://www.ucd.ie)

 My primary research interests are in seismic imaging and temperature modeling.
 I am interested in methods that integrate seismic observables with geochemical and petrophysical information to understand geothermal systems.